 When you're looking at microwaves, you'll probably see a lot of references to wattage.

-More watts equals more power.
+More wattage equals more power.
 Your food will cook faster in a microwave with more watts.

-Here are some factors you may wish to consider before buying a new microwave:
+Here are some important features you may wish to consider before buying a new microwave.

 Size matters when it comes to microwaves.
 When considering a specific product, ask yourself the following questions before you make your choice:

 If you have little counter space, you'll need a compact microwave.
-The tradeoff is that you won't be able to cook a large amount of food in it at any one time.
+The tradeoff is that you won't be able to cook a large amount of food at any one time.
 However, that shouldn't be a problem if you're only cooking for one or two people.
+Additionally, compact models are ideal for dorm rooms that have minimal space.

 Quick keys, also referred to as "shortcut buttons" or "preset cooking times," are handy buttons that you’ll see on some microwaves.
 The buttons are pre-programmed with the cooking times for certain popular items.